svin24/svin24.github.io/content/blog/What-desktop-Linux-needs.md

 needs without a "Linux friend" holding their hand every step of the way.

 This is not a problem unless we want it to be.
-It is entirely valid to build software which is accommodating of experts only, and in fact this the kind of software I focus on in my own work.
+It is entirely valid to build software which is accommodating of experts only, and in fact this is the kind of software I focus on in my own work.
 I occasionally use the racecar analogy: you would not expect the average driver to be able to drive a Formula 1 racecar.
 It is silly to suggest that Formula 1 vehicle designs ought to accommodate